The Ethiopian Development Research Institute (EDRI): EDRI is a semi-autonomous research tink-tank engaged in:

 http://www.eeaecon.org/

-Addis Ababa University, School of Economics: More than 1000 students are currently enrolled in the B.A. program.
-About 540 students of the undergraduate program study full-time at the moment while more than 500 are registered for extension classes.
-Over the past seven years, about 90 students graduated per year in the undergraduate program.
-The B.A. course in economics at the AAU has produced about 1000 graduates over the past decade and is the largest supplier of trained economists in Ethiopia.
-A majority of economists currently working as officials or experts in government institutions and within the public/private sector in the country have passed through the program. http://www.aau.edu.et/index.php/economics-overview
+Addis Ababa University, Department of Economics: The Department of Economics of the Addis Ababa University (AAU) has a history dating back to 1953 when the University was set up.
+It is the focal point of the university's activities in research and training in the field and is one of the largest departments both in terms of faculty size and student intake.
+More than 800 students are currently enrolled in the B.A. degree programme.
+About 300 students of the undergraduate programme study full-time at the moment while more than 500 are registered for extension classes.
+On average, more than 80 students graduate per year in the programme.
+The B.A. course in economics at the AAU has produced about 1050 graduates over the past decade and is by far the largest supplier of trained economists in Ethiopia.
+A large majority of economists that currently are working as officials or experts in government institutions and within the public sector in the country have passed through the programme.